Fabian McCarthy heartbroken to see Wiseman Meyiwa retire at early age | Goal.com

+Wiseman Meyiwa must not stop believing, says former Kaizer Chiefs defender Fabian McCarthy

-Former Kaizer Chiefs defender Fabian McCarthy says he has been talking to Wiseman Meyiwa, who has been forced to retire at the age of 19 due to injuries he suffered during a horrific car accident last year.
+Former Kaizer Chiefs defender Fabian McCarthy says he has been talking to Wiseman Meyiwa, who was forced to retire at the age of 19 due to injuries he suffered during a horrific car accident last year.

 “Yeah, it is a sad development indeed and I can honestly tell you that I have been in contact with him.
 I have been sending him messages of support and I believe God has a better plan for the young man,” McCarthy told Goal.